LeeHowes/CPP/executor_compromise_the_return.md

 `submit` and `executor` are required on an executor that has task constructors. `submit` is a fundamental sender operation that may be called by a task at any point.

-Methods on the `Receiver` passed to `submit` will execute in some execution context owned by the executor.
+Invocation of the `Receiver` customization points caused by `submit` will execute in an execution agent created by the executor (the creation of an execution agent does not imply the creation of a new thread of execution).
 The executor should send a sub-executor to `set_value` to provide information about that context.
 The sub-executor may be itself.
 No sub-executor will be passed to `set_error`, and a call to `set_error` represents a failed enqueue.
+A call to `set_done` indicates that the submission was not accepted (e.g. cancellation).

 To avoid deep recursion, a task may post itself directly onto the underlying executor, giving the executor a chance to pass a new sub executor.
 For example, if a prior task completes on one thread of a thread pool, the next task may re-enqueue rather than running inline, and the thread pool may decide to post that task to a new thread.
 Hence, at any point in the chain the sub-executor passed out of the executor may be utilized.